pivotal/docs-tap/cli-plugins/apps/command-reference/commands-details/workload_create_update_apply.hbs.md

 ### <a id="apply-subpath"></a> `--sub-path`

-It's used to define which path is used as root to create and update the workload.
+Defines which path is used as the root path to create and update the workload.

 <details><summary>Example</summary>